d2l-ai/d2l-en/chapter_introduction/index.md

 and risk models used for lending, we must be especially alert to the consequences of garbage data.
-One common failure mode occurs in datasets where some groups of people are unrepresented in the training data.
+One commonly occurring failure mode concerns datasets where some groups of people are unrepresented in the training data.
-Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
+Imagine applying a skin cancer recognition system that had never seen black skin before.
-Failure can also occur when the data does not merely under-represent some groups but reflects societal prejudices.
+Failure can also occur when the data does not only under-represent some groups but reflects societal prejudices.
-For example, if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.
+For example, if past hiring decisions are used to train a predictive model that will be used to screen resumes then machine learning models could inadvertently capture and automate historical injustices.
 Note that this can all happen without the data scientist